• Art Magazine

 You might also be interested in:

-• Nam June Paik's sculpture Pre-Bell-Man before the Museum of Communication in Frankfurt am Main
+• Nam June Paik's sculpture Pre-Bell-Man in front of the Museum of Communication in Frankfurt am Main

-Nam June Paik and media art: Asian serenity bends Western craze
+Nam June Paik and media art: Asian serenity challenges Western obsession with progress

 How do I become an artist?
 Tips from successful autodidacts and professional creatives